jillesvangurp/jsonj/README.md

 # Introduction

-JsonJ is a fast performing library for working with [json](http://www.rfc-editor.org/rfc/rfc7493.txt) in Java without mappings or model classes.
-Instead JsonJ backs the very simple json types using a fluent API.
-The core idea behind JsonJ is to provide sensible implementations of the handful of native types in json.
-These implementations leverage things like generics, Java 8 streams, varargs, the Collections framework and other things that are characteristic of modern Java.
+JsonJ is a fast performing library for working with [json](http://www.rfc-editor.org/rfc/rfc7493.txt) in Java.
+JsonJ backs the very simple json types using a fluent API.
+Jackson's streaming parser is used for parsing and it uses things like generics, Java 8 streams, varargs, the Collections framework and other modern Java constructs to make life easier dealing with json.

-There are several reasons why you might like jsonj

-- The provided JsonObject, JsonArray, JsonSet, and JsonPrimitive classes are all you need for type safe and null safe manipulation of complex json structures.
-- It comes with convenient builder classes for quickly constructing complex json datastructures without going through the trouble of having to create model classes for your particular flavor of json, piecing together lists, maps, and other types and then serializing those, or generally having to do a lot of type casts, null checks, generics juggling, etc.
-- Memory efficient: you can squeeze large amounts of json objects in a modest amount of RAM.
-This is nice if you are doing big data processing projects.
-- Easy to use and lacks the complexity of other solutions.
-All you do is JsonObject o = parseObject(...) and o.toString() or o.serialize(..).
-- There are no annotations or model classes.
-This makes jsonj great for quickly prototyping some logic around any bit of json encountered.
-- A JsonDataObject interface is provided (that includes default methods) that allows you to easily create domain objects based on JsonObject.
-This interface provides a lot of default methods and acts a mixin.
-This gives you the best of both worlds and it is easy to reuse functionality between different domain classes.
-- It relies on the excellent [Jackson](https://github.com/FasterXML/jackson-core) parser for parsing data structures and you might already use jackson.
-- In addition to the popular json format it also supports parsing and serializing to *[Hocon](https://github.com/jclawson/jackson-dataformat-hocon), [BSON](https://github.com/michel-kraemer/bson4jackson), [plist](https://github.com/3breadt/dd-plist), and [YAML](https://github.com/FasterXML/jackson-dataformat-yaml)*.
-So you can deal with tree like data structures and pretend they are all the same.
-For hocon we currently don't have serialization.
-Mostly this support is done via jackson plugins.
-They all drive the same jackson handler in jsonj.
-So, barring downstream parsing issues; you get the same functionality with each of them.
-Also adding support for more jackson plugins is easy.
-- [JsonLines](http://jsonlines.org/) support via `Stream<JsonObject> JsonParser.parseJsonLines(Reader r)`

-There are probably more reasons you can find to like JsonJ, why not give it a try?
-Let me know if you like it (or not).
-Let me know it should be changed in some way.

 # Get JsonJ from Maven Central